 Crumb crust and topping:

 - 3/4 cup light brown sugar packed

 - 1 1/3 cups all purpose flour

 - 1/2 teaspoon baking soda

 - 1/3 cup good quality caramel sauce plus more for serving (see note)

 - 3 generous cups peeled, thinly sliced Granny Smith apples (about 2-3 apples)

 - 2 tablespoons all purpose flour

 In a separate bowl, combine all ingredients for apple filling.
 Toss until well combined.
 Dump the apple mixture on top of the crust and spread it out evenly.
 Crumble the reserved topping over the apples, pressing some of it together to form clumps.
 Bake for 20-30 minutes until the topping is golden brown and the apples are tender (insert a sharp knife to check).
 Place on a wire rack to cool slightly.
 Drizzle with ⅓ cup caramel sauce.
 Serve warm, room temperature or chilled.
+Note: The bars will cut more neatly if chilled.
 Optional: top with ice cream and additional caramel sauce.

 Use good quality, fairly thick caramel sauce.
 I used Trader Joe's Fleur de Sel Caramel sauce.
 Homemade salted caramel sauce would great too.
 If you can't find salted caramel sauce, you can use regular caramel sauce.
 Just lightly sprinkle the top of the bars with a little sea salt to add some balance to all the sweetness.